gridai/grid-docs/docs/platform/custom-cloud-credentials/troubleshooting.md

 ## Deploying Workloads

 ### Stuck in Pending State
-There are usually three scenarios for why a session or run will be stuck in a pending state: awaiting AWS provisioning, one time start-up process **(sessions only)**, or the instance type is not available in the availability zones your BYOC cluster has access to.
+There are usually three scenarios for why a session or Run will be stuck in a pending state:
+1. Awaiting AWS provisioning
+2. One time start-up process **(Dessions only)**
+3. The instance type is not available in the availability zones your BYOC cluster has access to.

 We will cover each of the three scenarios in detail here.

 #### Sessions One Time Startup Process